metalsoftEngineering/NotepadTabbed/README.md

 # NotepadTabbed
-This is a program designed to run on Windows 10, as well as Windows 11.
+This is a text-editor program designed to run on Windows 10, as well as Windows 11.
 It has similar features to the notepad found on Windows 11.

 ## How to setup
 - Download the zip file and extract the contents to a directory of your choice.